codemancers/rapidfire/README.md

 - renamed `question_groups` to `surveys`, and all associations, and
 - renamed `answer_groups` to `attempts` and all associations

-- Run a migration which creates a migration to do this renaming.
+- Run a generator which creates a migration to do this renaming.

 ```sh
   bundle exec rails g rapidfire:upgrade210to300